Kristen Loring Brennan

 - Kristen Loring, "Revisiting Sites, Localizing Memory: Hua Yan's (1682–1756) Landscape Paintings," presented at the panel entitled, "Lieux de Mémoire in Asian Art," at the Annual Meeting of the Association of Asian Studies, 2010.

-- Chinese garden imagery and visual culture
+- Chinese garden imagery

-- Early modern Chinese painting
+- Early modern painting in China

-- Art and Faith in Asia, GSFA 199
+- Art and Faith in Asia GSFA 199

 - Why Art?
 GSFA 199

 - World Art History II ARTH 300

 - Korean Art ARTH 448